BII Business Acceleration Academy Program

 The BAA Program supports novel, Danish research innovation companies that have obtained technical proof of concept.
 Support is provided for very early life science companies (CVR registered in Denmark when starting the BAA Program) with a clear commercial focus and ambitions of bringing new discoveries within biomedicine, medical technology and biotechnology for both industrial and nutritional applications to the market.

-It is expected that one or more of the company owners have obtained a master’s degree in the field of life science research or equivalent qualification at the time of application.
+- One or more of the company owners must have obtained a master’s degree in the field of life science research or equivalent qualification at the time of application.

-Companies applying for the BII BAA Program should have obtained technical proof of concept and are about to step into the non-scientific fields of commercialization.
+- Companies applying for the BAA Program must have obtained technical proof of concept and are about to step into the non-scientific fields of commercialization.

 - If a company submits the same (or a very similar) application in two consecutive application rounds without being granted funding, the company will be quarantined from applying for BAA grants for the next round, unless the company can show clear project progression.

 A cash grant maximum of DKK 350,000 covers expenses related to participation in the BAA Program at a maximum of DKK 250,000 over a period of 3 months.
 The grant can be used to cover expenses for activities such as:

 - Salary for staff (up to DKK 250,000)